 A spoonful of a product you probably already have in your cabinet can prevent (or reverse) the crystallization of honey as it ages.

-Honey is the only food product that never goes bad- though, if you’ve ever discovered a jar of honey forgotten in the back of a cabinet, you know that aged honey turns to an unappetizing, crystallized mess- making it impossible to pour, stir, or spread.
+Honey is the only food product that never goes bad, though, if you’ve ever discovered a jar of honey forgotten in the back of a cabinet, you might doubt it based on looks.
+Aged honey turns to an unappetizing, crystallized mess- making it impossible to pour, or still.

-I wondered if the same basic chemistry that prevented crystallization in simple syrup could rescue honey that had turned to a semi-solid state.
-Fast forward through an experimental batch and a few weeks waiting to see if the honey recrystallized, and the theory seems to be a success.
-I wanted to demonstrate for my method for restoring crystallized honey and share the process with my blog audience.
+Hypothesis: Honey crystals can easily be melted with heat, but I wondered if the same basic chemistry that prevented crystallization of simple syrup could rescue honey that had turned from liquid to a semi-solid state.
+Three years after my original test of this hypothesis, I can confirm that this method works to fix crystalized honey and prevent re-crystallization when it is returned to storage. see if the honey recrystallized, and the theory seems to be a success.
+Below, I demonstrate this method step by step.

 Scoop crystallized honey into a clean saucepan.

 Add a small amount of corn syrup to the warmed honey.
 (No exact measurement required.
-For my approximately 3/4 cup honey I used 1 tablespoon) Stir to combine well.
+For my approximately 3/4 cup honey I used 1 tablespoon).

 Then seal and enjoy!
-That’s all it takes to restore crystallized honey to a viscous liquid state and change the chemistry enough to prevent crystallization, but not so much that it changes the flavor.
+Three steps and one extra ingredient is all it takes to restore crystallized honey to a viscous liquid state and change the chemical makeup enough to prevent crystallization, but not so much that it changes the flavor.